"Children of the night! Shut up!"

 - The swan in Hot Fuzz honks like a goose.
 The common white swan is more properly known as the Mute Swan; it is capable of making some sounds, usually hissing at predators (or people who get too close), but not honking.

-- All fictional lizards (the cute ones, at least) seem to make the same weird nasal growling noise.
+- All fictional lizards (the cute ones, at least) seem to make the same weird nasal growling noise (which comes from, of all things, a baby jaguar).
 The trailer for Nims Island featured an impossibly talkative bearded dragon.
 They only hiss — and they'll do that only if you try to give them a bath.

 - There was a documentary on big cats where they gave a cheetah a fierce roar.
 When they failed to point out that cheetahs do not roar (they chirp!), she turned off the TV and took refuge in the encyclopedia.